Authorized Capital for a Private Limited Company

 However, every policy has both benefits and drawbacks, some of which are as follows:

-The fact that they lost a piece of ownership is one of the key reasons why many businesses do not want to issue share capital.
+- Ownership reduces – The fact that they lost a piece of ownership is one of the key reasons why many businesses do not want to issue share capital.
 This is due to the fact that each share has some value to the company; if one person owns a majority of the shares, they may even be able to depose the owner from office.

-Since the rate of return is not fixed, shareholders constantly want a higher rate of return from the business.
+- Shareholders expect higher returns – Since the rate of return is not fixed, shareholders constantly want a higher rate of return from the business.
 Also, as shares are a risky investment, investors strive to get as much as possible.

-After deducting taxes, the corporation pays dividends to shareholders.
+- There is no tax exemption – After deducting taxes, the corporation pays dividends to shareholders.
 Nonetheless, businesses that have paid their loan installments can receive a small tax exception in the case of loans.

-Authorized capital differs from paid-up capital
+Authorized capital differs from paid-up capital.

 Authorized capital and paid-up capital are two of the most significant share capital among the several share capital categories.